 22 Nov What is Endometriosis Part 1?

-Endometriosis occurs when some of the tissue similar to the lining of the uterus (womb), called the endometrium, grows outside of the uterus.
+This disease occurs when some of the tissue similar to the lining of the uterus (womb), called the endometrium, grows outside of the uterus.
 Endometriosis is a progressive, chronic condition.
 It is often painful but there are effective treatments that may relieve the symptoms of endometriosis, especially lifestyle changes.

 What causes endometriosis?

-- Instead of menstrual (period) blood flowing out of the body as usual, some travels backwards along the fallopian tubes and into the pelvis.
+- Instead of menstrual (period) blood flowing out of the body, as usual, some travels backwards along the fallopian tubes and into the pelvis.
 This blood can contain cells from the endometrium.
 In some women, these endometrial cells stick onto the surfaces of pelvic organs and start growing.
 Normal pelvic tissue can turn into endometriosis

 - Women who have a close relative with endometriosis are up to 10 times more likely to develop the condition.